GabrielaSales-23/Article_behav-S.max_V03/README.md

   script was used to run the permutational ANOVA and evaluate possible treatment differences in the display of displacement and aggressive behaviors.

+\##EML_project

+The script contains de code for genarating the metadata file in .xml format.